Hirlam/Trac2Markdown.jl/docs/src/HarmonieSystemDocumentation/scripts/mSMS.md

 ## More documentation

  * On [mini-SMS](https://hirlam.org/UG/HL_Documentation/mSMS).
 Old and slightly outdated, but extensive.
- * On [mini-XCdp] (../../HarmonieSystemDocumentation/scripts/mXCdp.md).
+ * On [mini-XCdp](../../HarmonieSystemDocumentation/scripts/mXCdp.md).
 A bit more detailed than in this page.
 An even older document (from before the split into two separate programs) can be found [here](https://hirlam.org/UG/HL_Documentation/mSMS/mXCdp).

 ----